 There are many alternative support groups within the community.
 They can help with your continued recovery.

 You will always be in recovery.
-Temptation will always be there.
+The temptation will always be there.
 That is why aftercare is so important.
 It ensures that you stay free from substances.
 It helps you to deal with negative emotions.

 Recovery is a process.
 Staying sober is a challenge you will have to face for your whole life.
 That may sound bleak, but with the right help, you can do it.

 Below we have answered the most commonly asked questions about drug and alcohol rehab in Suffolk:

 At Rehab 4 Addiction, we’ve helped hundreds of people living in Suffolk defeat their addictions.
 We’re confident we can help you too.

 If you’re still not sure, go and visit one of the rehabs we recommend.
 You can visit and see whether you like it.